 In the previous tutorials, we have had our hands on Postman and learned how to use it in real life.
 We discussed the pre request script and how we can dynamically change the values of variables before sending the requests.
 In postman navigation we learned that we need Authorization for accessing secured servers.
 Authorization is the most important part while working with secured servers, which is most likely to happen.
 We will learn about

 - Authorization and Authentication

 You may also go through the recording of the Postman Tutorial where our experts have explained the concepts in depth.
 What is Basic Authentication?

 What is Authorization?

 The meaning of authorization can be seen as a question which is, are we eligible to access a secured resource on the Server?
 If the answer is yes, then in technical terms we can say that we are Authorized to access the resource.
 If the answer is No, we can say that we are not Authorized to access the resource.
-For example, let us say you have added yours and your sister's fingerprint in your phone.
+For example, let us say you have added your and your sister's fingerprint to your phone.
 You and your sister can open the same mobile phone, which means only you and your sister are authorized to open the phone and see the data.
 Similarly, while there could be many APIs in a company or a project.
-It is not necessary that everyone will have access on all the APIs.
+It is not necessary that everyone will have access to all the APIs.
 Only authorized people can access the secured APIs.

 Authorization Vs Authentication

 Authorization and Authentication are two closely related terms.
 These two terms can also be confusing at first.
 In this section, we will clear the confusion about these two terms.

 Authentication is a process of presenting your credentials to the system and the system validating your credentials.
 These credentials tell the system about who you are.
 This enables the system to ensure and confirm a user’s identity.
 Here system can be anything, it can be a computer, phone, bank or any physical office premises.